-To help keep your family safe over the holidays, CJTT FM is teaming up with the Temiskaming Shores Fire Department and the Fire Marshal’s Public Fire Safety Council for the 12 days of Holiday Fire and CO Safety campaign.
+To help keep your family safe over the holidays, CJTT FM is teaming up with the Temiskaming Shores Fire Department, Kidde and the Fire Marshal’s Public Safety Council for the 12 Days of Holiday Fire & CO Safety Campaign.

-Each day, for 12 days leading up to Christmas we’ll be sharing a safety tip and giving you an opportunity to win a daily prize package, approximate retail value of over $65.00, consisting of:
+Each day, for 12 days leading up to Christmas we’ll be sharing a safety tip and giving you an opportunity to win a daily prize package consisting of Kidde smoke alarm and carbon monoxide alarm, in addition to fire and CO safety information and same handy items for use around the home.
+The approximate retail values of this prize package is over $95.00.

-Listen to live CJTT FM for a chance to win a daily prize.
+Listen live to CJTT FM for a change to win a daily prize.

-Safety Tips available on the Corporation of the City of Temiskaming Shores Facebook Page.
+Safety Tips are available on the City of Temiskaming Shores Facebook page.

 View or pint the full list of Holiday Tips